Stiff self-interacting string near QCD deconfinement point: The String Width Profile

+The highest values of $\chi^{2}$ are retrieved if the whole source separations $R=4a$ to $R=12a$ are included for both LO and NLO approximations\cite{allais, Gliozzi:2010zv,Pepe:2010na}:

-With the data points at short distances excluded from the fit the values of $\chi^{2}$ decrease gradually.
-For example, first four points excluded from the fit, the returned $\chi^2$ is smaller, indicating that only the data points at large source separation are parameterized by the string model formula.
-With the consideration of the next leading order solution of the NG action the values of $\chi^{2}$ are reduced.
-Nevertheless, the values of $\chi^{2}$ are still significantly too large to precisely match the numerical data in intermediate distances.
+With the data points at short distances excluded from the fit the values of $\chi^{2}$ decrease gradually, indicating that only the data points at large source separation are parameterized by the string model formula.